noahfraiture/ideahelix/README.md

 [JetBrains IDEs'](https://www.jetbrains.com/ides/) plugin for a [Helix](https://helix-editor.com)-like experience.

-🚧 Work in progress!
-See issues for more details. 🚧
+🚧 _Work in progress!
+See issues for more details._ 🚧

-Unfortunately, [LSP](https://github.com/microsoft/language-server-protocol) is not a silver bullet, and there are still some projects and workflows that are better served by more heavyweight solutions, with JB IDEs arguably being some of the best in that regard.
+[LSP](https://github.com/microsoft/language-server-protocol) is not a silver bullet, and there are still some projects and workflows that are better served by more heavyweight solutions, with JB IDEs arguably being some of the best in that regard.
 Unfortunately, this often forces us to leave an environment like Helix, which feels more like a right hand than just an editor.
 The goal of this project is to bridge the gap between the tooling provided by JetBrains and the editing model of Helix.

 ## Goals
 - Helix users and their muscle memory should feel at home with no need to re-learn